-QBANK is required under APRA Prudential Standard 210 - Liquidity to maintain at least 9% of total adjusted liabilities as high-quality liquid assets.
-The high-quality liquid asset must be free from encumbrances, unsubordinated and eligible for repurchase agreement with the RBA.
+QBANK is required under APS 210 to maintain at least 9% of total adjusted liabilities in specified liquid assets.
+The liquid asset must be free from encumbrances, unsubordinated and eligible for repurchase agreement with the RBA.
 This includes cash and cash equivalents and investment grade investment securities.
-QBANK's policy is to maintain a high-quality liquid asset management range that comfortably exceeds APRA minimum requirements.
-The preferred minimum is 15% (2022: 15%).
+QBANK's policy is to maintain a liquid asset management range that comfortably exceeds APRA minimum requirements.
+The preferred minimum is 15% (2023: 15%).
 The ratio is monitored and reported daily.
 Should unexpected events occur, a series of management action plans have been established to support liquidity management activities.

 Due to the high quality of the liquid assets maintained by QBANK and the ability to readily sell them to meet liquidity requirements, QBANK believes that it is not necessary to disclose a maturity analysis in respect of these assets to enable the users to evaluate the nature and extent of liquidity risk.